swiftlang/swift-evolution/proposals/0000-updated-integers.md

 #### `Arithmetic`

-The `Arithmetic` protocol declares methods backing binary arithmetic operators, such as `+`, `-` and `*`; and their mutating counterparts.
+The `Arithmetic` protocol declares methods backing binary arithmetic operators—such as `+`, `-` and `*`—and their mutating counterparts.

 It provides a suitable basis for arithmetic on scalars such as integers and floating point numbers.

-Both mutating and non-mutating operations are declared in the protocol, however only the mutating ones are required, as non-mutating are provided by the protocol extension.
+Both mutating and non-mutating operations are declared in the protocol, however only the mutating ones are required, as default implementations of the non-mutating ones are provided by a protocol extension.

 ```Swift
 public protocol Arithmetic : Equatable, IntegerLiteralConvertible {